 I am New England born and bred and fell in love with producing non-fiction work in High School, which led me to pursue a career in Documentary filmmaking at Emerson College.
 Since then, I've had the opportunity to produce museum media, TV documentaries, and advertisements.

 In addition to filmmaking, travel and adventure have become favorite pastimes of mine.
-I’ve backpacked Europe, built houses in Nicaragua, and explored numerous National Parks across the country.
+I’ve backpacked Europe, built houses in Nicaragua, and explored National Parks across the country.

-My career has taken me from freelance producing for independent documentary projects to becoming a producer/editor for Northern Light Productions.
-Currently, I work in Integrated Production at Hill Holliday, an advertising agency in Boston.
+My career has taken me from freelance producing for independent documentary projects to becoming a producer/editor for Northern Light Productions to jumping on board the Integrated Production department at Hill Holliday, an advertising agency in Boston.